monowireless/mwings_arduino/README.md

 This library is suitable for TWELITE SPOT series.

-You can receive packets from and send commands to TWELITE child devices through the connected TWELITE parent device.
+You can receive packets from TWELITE child devices and send commands to TWELITE child devices through the connected TWELITE parent device.

 ## Requirements